-For more than 75 years, Sierra College has been a cornerstone of the communities we serve.
+Since 1936, Sierra College has been a cornerstone of the communities we serve.
 As Sierra's president, I am honored to be a part of a vibrant organization that helps students move on to achieve success at four year colleges, go directly into the workforce, and advance in their careers.
 Everywhere I go, I find examples of how Sierra has enriched lives and helped local businesses thrive.
 Sierra truly is a special place.

 With my position comes the responsibility of assuring quality education, building on community relationships, and helping the college manage its growing needs during times of economic uncertainty.
 Sierra is fully committed to stimulating regional economic success as well as assisting our citizens, our students, and our campuses reach their full potential.

 As your community college, Sierra is here to serve your needs.
 I have an open door policy and welcome your feedback on how we are doing.
-We appreciate your support over the past 75 years and look forward to the future as we begin our next 75.

 Superintendent and President